CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/talktrack/tutorial_talk.md

 ![input text](images/tutorial_talk_2.png)

-## 3. Vocalisation Timing of Lines
+## 3. Vocalization Timing of Lines

 After entering a line, an element (box) of the line will appear in the timeline.
-Drag (left-click and hold) the element to change the timing of its vocalisation.
+Drag (left-click and hold) the element to change the timing of its vocalization.

 ![change utterance time](images/tutorial_talk_3.png)

-## 4.选择角色
+## 4. Select Cast

-拥有多个可使用的角色时，可以在配音角色栏选择说出这一行台词的角色。
+If there are multiple available casts, you can choose the character who will speak that line in the Cast column.

 ![select cast](images/tutorial_talk_4.png)

-## 5.情绪的设置

-轻轻一点语音编辑界面右侧的预设就能设置角色的情绪。

-也可以使用情绪控制（条形图的推子）来混合多种情绪。
+## 5. Set the emotion

+The presets on the right side of the talk edit screen allow you to set emotions with a single touch.

+You can also mix multiple emotions using the emotion control (bar graph knob).

 ![set emotion](images/tutorial_talk_5.png)

-## 6.试听
+## 6. Listen

-按下试听按钮可以试听选中的台词。
+You can listen to the selected line by clicking Listen/Stop button.

 ![preview](images/tutorial_talk_6.png)

-## 7.导出声音文件

-通过菜单的「文件」→「导出」→「导出WAV音频文件」，可以将全部音轨合成一个文件并导出。

-另外，也可以通过「导出语音部分为WAV文件」，将每句台词分别导出。
+## 7. Output the audio file

+All tracks can be combined and output as a file by using File > Export > Audio Mixdown in the menu.

+You can also output output separate files for each line by Audio File per Each Line.

 ![export](images/tutorial_talk_7.png)

-[^1]: 译者注：这两个都是莎莎拉的情绪预设名，分别是「元気」拉满和「哀しみ」拉满

-*[「语音 1」]: トーク１ / Talk 1

---8<-- "includes/abbreviations.md"
+[^1]: Translator's note: Both of these are Sasara's emotion preset names, "元気" in 100 and "哀しみ" in 100 respectively.